Dev3B/2018-Deep-Learning-Study/README.md

 1. Study sketch knowledge about machine learning and deep learning.
 2. Study some rigid mathematical derivation of machine learning and deep learning.
-3. Learn tensorflow(or pytorch, etc.) framework for implementing deep learning in python.
+3. Learn tensorflow(or pytorch, keras, theano, etc.) framework for implementing deep learning in python.
 4. Make project with using deep learning.
 5. Read recent technical papers about deep learning.